holmesha/GPT-Meeting-Summary/README.md

     ```

 **Contributions are welcome!
-If you have suggestions for improvements or new features, feel free to submit a pull request or open an issue.**
+If you have suggestions for improvements or new features/prompt ideas/etc, feel free to submit a pull request or open an issue.**